Vault Format

 Section titled “Current Format (v1) ”The vault file consists of:

-- Data entries - One JSON object per line (identities, secrets, values)
+- Data entries: one JSON object per line (identities, secrets, values)

 Structure